flgkd/integer-linear-programming-notes/notes/15-ai-assisted-ilp-and-milp.md

 Learning can help rank or filter candidate columns before adding them to the restricted master.

-Morabit, Desaulniers, and Lodi proposed machine-learning-based column selection: a learned model selects promising generated columns so that the restricted master does not have to absorb every candidate immediately [14].
+Morabit, Desaulniers, and Lodi proposed machine-learning-based column selection: a learned model selects promising generated columns so that the restricted master does not have to absorb every candidate immediately [15].

-Their experiments included vehicle and crew scheduling and vehicle routing with time windows, with reported computing-time gains of up to 30% in their tested settings [14].
+Their experiments included vehicle and crew scheduling and vehicle routing with time windows, with reported computing-time gains of up to 30% in their tested settings [15].

 ### 8.3 A Safe Exactness Pattern

 For exact Column Generation, the termination condition still matters.

-For minimization, exact LP optimality requires proving that no improving column remains:
+For a minimization master problem, once the restricted master problem has been solved optimally, exact Column Generation termination requires pricing over the full admissible column set and proving that no negative-reduced-cost column remains:

 $$
 \min_j\bar{c}_j\ge0.